 Two-stem tulip trees are fairly common in Appalachian mixed mesophytic forests where tulip trees are dominant.
 Three-stem tulip trees are less common.
 But the rare four-stem tulip tree is a sight to behold.

-Kevin’s latest book, Near Woods: A Year in an Allegheny Forest, is now available for pre-order direct from the publisher or on Amazon.
-It’s set for publication in May 2023 by Rowman & Littlefield (Stackpole Books).
+Kevin’s latest book, Near Woods: A Year in an Allegheny Forest, is available from the publisher, Rowman & Littlefield (Stackpole Books), on Amazon, Barnes & Noble, and numerous independent online book sellers.

 In all, we encountered three different bands of wild mustangs in two different regions of Wyoming and Montana.
 The very first band we encountered was absolutely by accident.
 In fact, it took us a while before we fully realized that these were indeed WILD horses!